-Please note that approval is not automatic.
-The Dean of the College must approve each request.
-The form and supporting documentation may be submitted to Student Services for processing by mail to, P.O.
-Box 3269, Orange Beach, AL 36561, by fax to 251-224-0573 or by email to students@waldorf.edu.
+The form and supporting documentation must be submitted to Student Services for processing by mail to Attn: Online Learning, 106 South 6th Street, Forest City, IA 50436; by fax to 251-224-0573; or by email to students@waldorf.edu.
 Please remember, request forms that are received without supporting documentation will not be considered.